 - Warm up and warm down for 10-15 minutes before and after exercising.

-- Dress appropriately.
-If it's cold, make sure your chest and throat are covered and keep a scarf around your nose – this helps warm up the air, so it’s less likely to set off your symptoms.
+- Make sure your chest and throat are covered and keep a scarf around your nose – this helps warm up the air, so it’s less likely to set off your symptoms.